elastic/kibana/rfcs/text/0008_pulse.md

 #### Exposing channels to the plugins

-The channels will be exposed to the channels as part of the `coreContext` in the `setup` and `start` lifecycle methods in a fashion like (types to be properly defined when implementing it):
+The plugins will be able to send messages and/or consume instructions for any channel by using the methods provided as part of the `coreContext` in the `setup` and `start` lifecycle methods in a fashion like (types to be properly defined when implementing it):

 ```typescript
 const coreContext: CoreSetup | CoreStart = {